 Klik hier om deze pagina in het Nederlands te lezen.

-- It always saddens me to hear people say that, however much they feel sorry for the poor population in Africa, the little they can contribute can in no way be of help.
+It is always saddening to hear people say that, however much they feel sorry for the poor population in Africa, the little they can contribute can in no way be of help.
 Also, there is a group of people who are convinced that helping in Africa is useless, because any money sent there will just disappear without anything being achieved with it.
-These are both huge misunderstandings.
-Fact is very simple that a lot can be achieved when many small contributions are brought together.
+In reality a lot can be achieved when many small contributions are brought together.
 Of course it is most important that any raised money is used in responsible ways and we from HWMCO-Nederland & NiCA Foundation stand for that; we guarantee that structurally 100% of donations directly benefit the people in our working area (Kabale District) who need it.
 Please read below about the principles according which we work:

 - With everyone from our team doing his or her work from their heart, and from a sincere desire to help the poorest develop, all (board) members from HWMCO-Nederland & NiCA-Foundation are doing their work completely voluntarily.
-Also, whenever someone from our team travels to Uganda on behalf of HWMCO-Nederland, none of the travel and accommodation costs will be paid from donated money.
+Also, whenever someone from HWMCO-Nederland travels to Uganda on behalf of the foundation, none of the travel and accommodation costs will be paid from donated money.
 It will always be financed from personal resources.
 On top of that, we also choose to pay any other overhead costs from personal recources.
-All this is to guarantee that the maximum from received donations will benefit the goals we are committed to.
+All this is to guarantee that 100% from received donations will benefit the goals we are committed to.